jeroenhe/elasticsearch-docker-cluster/README.md

 ### `test-index`

 Docker container `es-writer` writes data continuously to index `test-index` and reads it using container `es-reader`, all using python scripts and the [official low-level elasticsearch python client library](https://pypi.org/project/elasticsearch/).
+[View the data](http://localhost:9200/test-index/_search?pretty=true&size=10).

 ### `blogs`